Md-LatifurRatul/Md-LatifurRatul/README.md

 - Full-stack projects requiring JavaScript and backend technologies.

 💼 Professional Experience:
-- 1+ year of experience as a Freelance Flutter Developer, building different projects.
+- More than 2+ year of experience as a Flutter Developer, building different projects.
 - Experience with REST API integration and optimizing user experiences for mobile platforms.
+- Performance Optimization with state-management integration.
+- Building Responsive UI for different platforms.

 💡 Skills:
 - Mobile Development: Flutter, Dart